-FIPB is a board formed by serving government servants of the level of secretary and constitutes many sub boards for different sectors.
+FIPB is a board formed by serving government servants of the level of secretary and constitutes many sub-boards for different sectors.
 The FIPB reports directly to the Cabinet Committee of economic affairs under the Union Cabinet of the Government of India, which is chaired by the Prime Minister of India.
-The FIPB has authority to deal with investments up to INR 5000 crores or 50 Billion INR or US $ 800 million.
+The FIPB has authority to deal with investments up to INR 5000 crores or 50 Billion INR or the US $ 800 million.
 Anything above this amount goes directly to the cabinet for approval.
 FIPB has to refer the same to the Union Cabinet.

-There are cases which would not need a fresh approval, if the foreign entity intends to bring in fresh capital into the invested company, provided the same had been approved within the norms before.
-There could be cases when a certain business activity would have required government approval, in the past, but under the current norms, it has been classified under automatic route, then also no fresh approval is needed.
+There are cases which would not need fresh approval, if the foreign entity intends to bring in fresh capital into the invested company, provided the same had been approved within the norms before.
+There could be cases when a certain business activity would have required government approval, in the past, but under the current norms, it has been classified under the automatic route, then also no fresh approval is needed.
 Also if the overall investment cap has been increased, and then the fresh funds are infused into the business, and now the upper limit of such investment cap has been increased, then also no fresh approval is required.

 1. Lottery Business including Government/private lottery, online lotteries, etc.